pandas-dev/pandas/doc/source/user_guide/timeseries.rst

-    date,"Returns datetime.date (does not contain timezone information)" time,"Returns datetime.time (does not contain timezone information)" timetz,"Returns datetime.time as local time with timezone information" dayofyear,"The ordinal day of year"
+    date,"Returns datetime.date (does not contain timezone information)" time,"Returns datetime.time (does not contain timezone information)" timetz,"Returns datetime.time as local time with timezone information" day_of_year,"The ordinal day of year"
     weekofyear,"The week ordinal of the year"
     week,"The week ordinal of the year"
     dayofweek,"The number of the day of the week with Monday=0, Sunday=6"